 Linear models were fit to growth rate increments as a function of rainfall (Figure 3).
 Colophospermum mopane growth rates were identified from a number of sources and sites and calibrated to estimate height increments (Appendix T1, Figure 3) (Mushove et al. 1995, Worbes 1999)

-Mean fire return interval and rainfall
+Mean fire return interval

 Mean fire return interval (MFRI) was shown to generally increase with MAR.
 Using maximum likelihood estimation, a Gamma distributed model was fit to the relationship between MFRI and MAR (Figure 4).
 When tested with a likelihood ratio test, this fit significantly better than a null model (MFRI ~ 1, χ2 (1, 24136) = 1672.6, p ≤ 0.01).
 Fire frequency was calculated as the inverse of MFRI, i.e. 1 / MFRI.